bitrix24/b24restdocs/api-reference/events/event-bind.md

 {% note info %}

-When an application is deleted or updated, its actions will be removed.
+When deleting and updating the application, its actions will be removed.
 Therefore, in the installer of each version, they need to be set from scratch.

 {% endnote %}